JuanSapena/latex-presentation/README.md

 ## Features

-+ The font for text, roman math, and numbers is [Source Sans Pro](https://fonts.google.com/specimen/Source+Sans+Pro).
++ The font for text, roman math, and numbers is [Source Sans Pro](https://github.com/adobe-fonts/source-sans).
 + The font for Greek and calligraphic math is [Euler](http://luc.devroye.org/fonts-26139.html).
-+ No colors are used in the text (only black/gray) to reduce distraction.
-+ Colors are reserved for graphs and alerts.
++ No colors are used in the text (only black/gray) to reduce distraction; colors are reserved for graphs and alerts.
 + Margins, spacing, and font size are set for comfortable reading.
++ The aspect ratio is set to 4:3.
 + There are no frills at the periphery of the slides.
++ Slides with figures, tables, and section headings can easily be inserted into the presentation.
++ The file `presentation.pdf` illustrate the output of the template.

 ## Usage